ExpressVPN Pricing: Subscription Options 2025

 ExpressVPN does offer some free trial options on certain mobile devices.
 However, for the most part, the service is not free.

-Rather, ExpressVPN is a paid service with options available for a month, six months, or 12-month plan.
-The 12-month package includes three months extra, but there’s no totally free version of ExpressVPN in the traditional sense.
+Rather, ExpressVPN is a paid service with options available for a month, one year, or two years.
+The one and two-year packages include free extra months, but there’s no totally free version of ExpressVPN in the traditional sense.
 However, if you’re looking to test out the service, ExpressVPN does offer a 30-day money-back guarantee.

 -